UncleSocks/pixie-defenders-automated-ip-address-workflow/README.md

 ### Dependencies

 Pixie uses the `ipinfo` library to connect and query IP address information to and from IPInfo.
+It uses the `requests` library to perform HTTP/S API requests on IBM X-Force.
 The `maskpass` library is used to obfuscate the IPInfo Token.

 ## Options

+`-s` or `--source`: Specify which source Pixie will use to look-up the IP addresses.
+Currently, it supports IPInfo and IBM X-Force.
+When unspecified it will query to IPInfo by default.

 `-w` or `--wordlist`: Specify the location of the text file containing the list of IP addresses to be processed.
 A `sample_list.txt` file is provided for reference.